RisingStack/react-easy-state/README.md

 export default easyComp(Hello)
 ```

-**Make sure to wrap all of your components - including stateful and stateless ones - before you export them.**
+**Make sure to wrap all of your components with `easyComp` - including stateful and stateless ones - before you export them.**

 In addition to the boilerplate reduction, `easyComp` comes with a bunch of additional benefits that may not be obvious at first glance.